Officials: Florida panther struck and killed by vehicle

 An endangered Florida panther has died after being struck by a vehicle.

-It’s the fifth panther death attributed to fatal collisions, out of seven total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.
-The remains of the panther were found last Wednesday in Hardee County on a rural road near Wauchula, wildlife officials said.
+It’s the sixth panther death attributed to fatal collisions, out of nine total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.
+The remains of the 1-year-old male panther were found Sunday on Alligator Alley in Collier County just a few miles east of the toll plaza, wildlife officials said.

+On Friday, the remains of a male panther cub were found on private land near the Collier County landfill, officials said.
+The cause of death wasn't known.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.